-According to the International Service for the Acquisition of Agri-Biotech Applications (ISAAA), in 2019 Brazil was the second largest producer of biotech crops in the world, and the top developing country that planted biotech crops.
+According to the International Service for the Acquisition of Agri-Biotech Applications (ISAAA), in 2022 Brazil was the second largest producer of biotech crops in the world and the top developing country that planted biotech crops.
 Brazilian and multinational seed companies and public sector research institutions are working on the development of various genetically engineered (GE) plants.
 Currently, there are a number of GE crops in the pipeline awaiting commercial approval, of which the most important are potatoes, papaya, rice, and citrus.
 Most of these crops are in the early stages of development and approval.

-On November 11, 2021 CTNBio approved a GE variety of wheat that is drought tolerant and expresses the HB4 sunflower gene.
+On November 11, 2021, CTNBio approved a GE variety of wheat that is drought tolerant and expresses the HB4 sunflower gene.
 This approval allowed for the world's first occurrence of commercial trade and production of a GE wheat variety.
 Brazil approved the import of this product in the form of flour, but it was not approved to be imported as unmilled grain or as seeds for cultivation.
-As the situation currently stands, the GE wheat is planted in Argentina, and will be imported to Brazil.
+As the situation currently stands, the GE wheat is planted and milled in Argentina, and the wheat flour is imported into Brazil.
 The wheat was first given conditional approval in Argentina in October 2020, with the requirement that it must also be approved in Brazil before being fully commercialized, as Brazil is the main export market for Argentine wheat.
-Brazilian wheat and confectionary industry associations have pushed back against this approval and are threatening litigation and possible rejection of Argentine wheat imports.
+Back then, Brazilian wheat and confectionary industry associations had pushed back against this approval and even threatened litigation and possible rejection of Argentine wheat imports.

-On November 17, 2021 the Brazilian Wheat Industry Association, Abitrigo, sent an official letter to the Ministry of Agriculture asking the Ministry to convene the National Biosafety Council (CNBS) to review the decision of CTNBio - a body that reports to the council.
+On November 17, 2021, the Brazilian Wheat Industry Association, Abitrigo, sent an official letter to the Ministry of Agriculture asking it to convene the National Biosafety Council (CNBS) to review the decision of CTNBio - which reports to CNBS.
 CTNBio is responsible for the technical decision on biological risk, and their decision is definitive.
-However, the CNBS can revoke the decision based on social and economic factors, rather than biosafety reasons.
-In late May, 2022, media cited that MAPA has decided not to convene a CNBS meeting to discuss the approval of HB4 wheat.
+However, CNBS can revoke the decision based on social and economic factors, rather than biosafety reasons.
+In late May 2022, media cited that MAPA had decided not to convene a CNBS meeting to discuss the approval of HB4 wheat.
 A December 2021 study showed that 70 percent of consumers accepted the consumption of this wheat variety (see more details in Part C: Marketing; section A) Public/Private Opinions).
-Despite this wide public acceptance, Abitrigo is still against the variety, according to the media.
+Despite this wide public acceptance, Abitrigo was still against the variety, according to the media.

-Furthermore, Embrapa has planted close to 70 square meters of the HB4 wheat in Brasília in a controlled trial in partnership with the Argentinean developer Bioceres.
-The wheat was planned to be harvested in August 2022 and other experiments will take place in the following seasons, so that Embrapa can evaluate the benefits and limitations of this GE wheat variety production in Brazil.
-The initial results of this research are likely to be available in three years.
-However, even if they are positive, authorization will need to be granted by CTNBio for commercial scale production, and the developer will need to arrange for a system of royalties payments.
+Embrapa has planted close to 70 square meters of the HB4 wheat in Brasilia in a controlled trial in partnership with the Argentinean developer Bioceres.
+HB4 is a wheat seed genetically modified with HaHB4 gene, from the sunflower plant and resistant to drought and the pesticide glufosinate ammonium, an herbicide approved in Brazil that kills weeds when it is used at the beginning of planting.
+The wheat was planned to be harvested in August 2022 and other experiments should take place in following seasons, so Embrapa can evaluate the benefits and limitations of that GE wheat variety production in Brazil.